Invasive Building Inspections

-Also referred to as destructive or invasive inspections or testing, intrusive inspections involve in some way physically opening up areas of, or around, high moisture readings.
+Also referred to as destructive or invasive building inspections or testing, intrusive inspections involve in some way physically opening up areas of, or around, high moisture readings.

 Non-invasive tools leave no damage and, when combined with visual cues and experience, can be the first insight into potential issues.
 However, non-invasive methods can only give so much information.
 You may get readings that show elevated levels of moisture, or there may be areas where visual cues such as (but not limited to) cracking or discolouration show that something is going on within the building.